Private credit investor 7

 Legal covenants and enforcement rights

-Another attractive feature of private credit investments is the legal protection and enforcement rights the lender or fund manager has.
-These are contractual agreements in a loan agreement that the borrower must abide by, including legal covenants such as maintaining a LVR , certain debt ratios and other covenants.
-Failure for the borrower to meet these terms, and the borrower can charged penalty interest and other fees, further increasing the returns of investors.
-In addition to them having to reimburse the lender for any legal costs etc.
+Another attractive feature of private credit investments is the legal protection and enforcement rights the fund manager or direct lender has.
+These are contractual agreements in a loan agreement that the borrower must abide by that are enforceable by law.
+Including legal covenants such as maintaining LVRs, certain debt ratios, payment schedules, use of funds and other covenants.

 To read more about private credit investments click here.